-Your medical school application is part of an important pre-interview screening process that conveys an overall impression of a candidate that is directly comparable to other applicants in the same intake.
+Your JCU Medical School Application and UNSW Medical School Application is part of an important pre-interview screening process that conveys an overall impression of a candidate that is directly comparable to other applicants in the same intake.
 Your answer reflects your knowledge of social appropriateness along with other precursors of success, such as your writing style, spelling and punctuation awareness, and general awareness of content suitability.
-All Australian universities assess application criteria differently, but usually they will subscribe to a structured process where an admissions committee will screen your application to assign a score.
+All Australian universities assess application criteria differently, but usually, they will subscribe to a structured process where an admissions committee will screen your application to assign a score.
 This score will directly reflect your chances of being offered an interview place, dependant on the calibre of other candidates.
 Some universities then use secondary assessors to further assign scores to establish inter-rater reliability.
 Regardless of how your university assesses your medical school application, you’ll have only a small window of opportunity to impress the university, and it’s important that you approach this gateway to medical entry with the magnitude it deserves.

 Every year, students become overwhelmed with the varying criteria that their medical school applications need to meet in order to gain them a coveted interview position.
 After spending so many days working on your application, and so many years working on your practical criteria, don’t fall over so close to the finish line.
 Submit a medical school application that enhances your chances of selection and opens doors to your dream future, and do not rest until you know you have crafted that application!

-Your application needs to maximise differentiation in the right ways and facilitate an opening to your relationship with the university you are applying to.
+Your James Cook University and University of NSW medical school applications need to maximise differentiation in the right ways and facilitate an opening to your relationship with the university you are applying to.
 And it all happens using the magic of words and genuine communication.

 Some other tips from our team to help make the writing component of this daunting task easier are as follows: